Super-stability in the Student-Project Allocation Problem with Ties: An algorithm for SPA-ST under super-stability

 \subsection{Example algorithm execution}

-We illustrate an execution of \texttt{Algorithm { SPA-ST-}super} with respect to the { SPA-ST} instance shown in Fig.~\ref{fig:spa-st-instance-1} on Page \pageref{fig:spa-st-instance-1}.
+We illustrate an execution of Algorithm {\sf SPA-ST-super} with respect to the {\sc spa-st} instance shown in Fig.~\ref{fig:spa-st-instance-1} (page \pageref{fig:spa-st-instance-1}).
 We initialise $M = \{\}$, which will contain the provisional assignment of students to projects.
 For each project $p_j \in \mathcal{P}$, we set \texttt{full}($p_j$) = \texttt{false} (\texttt{full}($p_j$) will be set to \texttt{true} when $p_j$ becomes full, so that we can easily identify any project that was full during an iteration of the algorithm and ended up undersubscribed).
 We assume that the students become provisionally assigned to each project at the head of their list in subscript order.
-Table~\ref{example-illustration} illustrates how this execution of \texttt{Algorithm { SPA-ST-}super} proceeds with respect to $I_1$.
+Table~\ref{example-illustration} illustrates how this execution of Algorithm {\sf SPA-ST-super} proceeds with respect to $I_1$.